PavelPZ/riverpod_navigator/features/async.md

         );

   // It is good practice to place the code for all events specific to navigation in AppNavigator.
-  // These can then be used not only for writing screen widgets, but also for testing.
+  // These can then be used not only for writing screen widgets but also for testing.

   /// navigate to page
   Future toPage({required int id}) => navigate([HomeSegment(), PageSegment(id: id)]);